patrick-g-p/front-end-architecture/custom-events.md

 Dispatch the event from wherever you please.
 I recommend letting the event bubble to the top.
-You can always pass the `target` in as a value in the `details` object.
+You can always pass the `target` in as a value in the `detail` object.